adrianmcli/kendricktan.github.io/content/indexeing_faces_on_instagram.md

 # 'Building' our Machine Learning model

 Remember how I said we needed alot of data to train __our__ model?
 I lied.
 I tried to get the [MS Celeb 1M](https://www.microsoft.com/en-us/research/project/ms-celeb-1m-challenge-recognizing-one-million-celebrities-real-world/) dataset.
-But do you really think Microsoft is really going to hand over the dataset to some kid who says he's going to use it to index faces on instagram and be non-creepy? (´・ω・)っ由
+But do you really think Microsoft is really going to hand over the dataset to some kid who says he's going to use it to index faces on Selfie Central and be non-creepy? (´・ω・)っ由

 In the end, I decided to just use a pretrained model from [OpenFace](https://github.com/cmusatyalab/openface/blob/master/models/get-models.sh).
 Problem is, these cool kids are using `Torch`, and I'm using `PyTorch`.
 Whats the difference?
 There's a `Py` infront of `PyTorch`, having a longer name must mean its newer and better.
 And communicating between `Lua` (what `Torch` is built on) and `Python` (what `PyTorch` is built on) induces a large overhead and is a huge hassle.